broken subject when submitting issue via email written in japanese

 TMail class in ActionMailer::Base decodes subject to ISO-2022-JP when the subject is written in Japanese.
 But it should be utf8 when set to issue.subject.
 As a result, we get broken subject like the attached picture.

-#2 Updated by Nobuhiro IMAI about 8 years ago
+#2 Updated by Nobuhiro IMAI over 8 years ago

 - File mail_hander_broken_attachment_filename.diff added